mstephen19/reddit-scraper/README.md

 ### Reddit Scraper

 Reddit Scraper is an [Apify actor](https://apify.com/actors) for extracting data from [Reddit](https://www.reddit.com/).
-It allows you to extract posts and comments together with some user info.
+It allows you to extract posts and comments together with some user info without login.
 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

 - [Input](#input)
 - [Output](#output)